MicPec/2048/readme.md

 ## Play

-There are two simple game examples:
+There are three simple game examples:

 - 2048.py - CLI version, use `u`, `d`, `l`, `r` keys.
 - 2048kivy.py - GUI version using [Kivy](https://kivy.org), use the arrow keys.
 - 2048pygame.py - GUI version using [Pygame](https://www.pygame.org), use the arrow keys.